simpler-one/node.data-matrix/README.md

 </table>

 ## What?
- Data matrix cretor for JavaScript and TypeScript.
+ Data list creator for JavaScript and TypeScript.

 ## Why?
 - Less code: you don't have to write lengthy code any more for unit test